 As a visual explanation of this principle I made a schematic drawing directly on top of my photograph to showcase the general lines that create the volumes in this image and then a second drawing where I also render schematically the main surfaces in the image.
 Both the lines and surfaces you can see in my sketches create the volumes I worked with in this photograph.

 When you look at the image in this way you can understand much easier its composition and why I worked with this composition.

-To get an idea about how I approach vision and what can help you discover and cultivate yours so you can find a personal style, you can read my Guide to Vision, a guide that has helped many people, students or readers of my articles to find their way in photography.
-A more detailed approach you can also find in my book.
+To get an idea about how I approach vision when I create an architecture fine art photograph and what can help you discover and cultivate yours so you can find a personal style, you can read my Guide to Vision, a guide that has helped many people, students or readers of my articles to find their way in photography.
+A more detailed approach you can also find in my book or my new video tutorial.
 I want to use this occasion to thank again those who wrote me and told me how this guide and my other writings helped them.
 I’m happy every time I hear about someone who took inspiration from my experience and what I write to take their photography to the next level.

-Now back to the analysis of how to create an architectural fine art photograph and to the presentation of my vision, that in the case of this photograph had a triple meaning.
+Now back to the analysis of how to create an architecture fine art photograph and to the presentation of my vision, that in the case of this photograph had a triple meaning.

 1/ Meaning No. 1 – Using geometry to reverse the way I look at the world

 I see this image as my way of looking at the world upside down – in a way that is many times the opposite one would expect from me.

 I used to take many long exposure photographs shooting straight up to the sky and in those cases, I would get an intense convergence of the lines that was creating dynamism and a certain drama in my photos.
 This was a very important component in quite a few of my previous photo series.